unicode-org/cldr/ldml/tr35-numbers.md

 **native**

 > Defines the numbering system used for the native digits, usually defined as a part of the script used to write the language.
 The native numbering system can only be a numeric positional decimal-digit numbering system, using digits with General_Category=Decimal_Number.
-Note: In locales where the native numbering system is the default, it is assumed that the numbering system "latn" ( Western Digits 0-9 ) is always acceptable, and can be selected using the -nu keyword as part of a Unicode locale identifier.
+Note: In locales where the native numbering system is the default, it is assumed that the numbering system "latn" (Western digits 0-9) is always acceptable, and can be selected using the -nu keyword as part of a Unicode locale identifier.

 **traditional**